 When Chanukah Falls Out this Year

 The holiday of Chanukah lasts for eight days beginning from the 25th of Kislev, as we shall discuss.
-This year (5778), the 25th of Kislev will fall out on Wednesday (in approximately a week and a half).
-Chanukah candles will be lit for the first time next Tuesday night.
-On Tuesday night of the following week, Chanukah candles will be lit for the last time this year.
+This year (5779), the 25th of Kislev will fall out next Monday.
+Chanukah candles will be lit for the first time next Sunday night.
+On Sunday night of the following week, Chanukah candles will be lit for the last time this year.

 The Miracle of Chanukah